albanmartel/SimpleDirectoryExplorer/README.md

 ExplorateurRepertoire.ui was created with Qt Designer and Qt Creator

-UIExplorateurRepertoire.py was generated with "pyuic5" a module to generate Qt graphics python modules from ExplorateurRepertoire.ui
+UIExplorateurRepertoire.py was generated with "pyuic5" from ExplorateurRepertoire.ui

+"pyuic5" is generating Qt graphics python modules from xml files.

+# Installation

+You need Python 3 and PyQt5 installed on your machine